Martin-Aziz/Docker/docker_cheat_sheet.md

 | `docker volume ls` | Lists all Docker volumes | `docker volume ls` |
 | `docker inspect` | Displays detailed information about a container | `docker inspect <container_id>` |

+# Use an official Node.js runtime as a base image
+FROM node:14

+# Set the working directory in the container
+WORKDIR /usr/src/app

+# Copy package.json and package-lock.json to the container
+COPY package*.json ./

+# Install application dependencies
+RUN npm install

+# Copy the application code to the container
+COPY . .

+# Expose the port that the app will run on
+EXPOSE 3000

+# Define the command to run your application
+CMD ["npm", "start"]